PawarPayal/Research-Paper/README.md

 o Interprete the results.

 # Conclusion:
-o Present the outcome at a higer level of abstraction.
+Present the outcome at a higer level of abstraction.

 # References:
 o Professor Kim's lecture note.